davestearns/tutorials/src/authentication.md

 - A given customer will probably create multiple accounts.
 For example, it's common to create separate work and personal accounts if your system could be used for both purposes.
 - A given account will probably be used by multiple people, especially if your service costs money.
 Nearly every media streaming service learned this the hard way.

 You can avoid some of these issues by designing your accounts to be **hierarchical** from the start.
-For example, let customers create one main account to handle the service subscription and billing centrally, and then create child accounts for each of their family members, or for different roles, perhaps with restricted permissions.
-The same setup would be applicable for corporation with multiple subsidiaries, or a platform with multiple customers of their own.
+For example, let customers create one main account to handle the service subscription and billing centrally, and then create child accounts for each of their family members, perhaps with restricted permissions.
+The same setup would be applicable for corporation with multiple subsidiaries, or a platform with multiple customers of their own, or a person using your system for both business and personal reasons.

 Existing accounts should also be able to band together under a new parent account for centralized billing and monitoring---e.g., when two corporations merge, or when two people with individual accounts get married and want to take advantage of a family sharing discount.

 The authorization rules for parent accounts will depend on your particular system.
 In some cases it will make sense to let parent accounts view all resources that belong to child accounts, but in others those child resources might need to remain private.
 In some cases it might also make sense for parent accounts to create new resources or adjust configuration on behalf of their child accounts, and in others this should not be allowed.
-Think about what would make sense in your scenario and move forward accordingly.
+Think about what would make sense in your scenario and design your authorization rules accordingly.

 ## Credentials

-Regardless of your account structure, when a customer creates an account they must also provide some **credentials** they can use to prove their identity when signing in again in the future.
+Regardless of your account structure, when a customer creates an account they must also provide some **credentials** they can use to prove their ownership of that account.
 These credentials are something the customer knows (password), something customer has (phone or hardware security key), or something customer is (biometrics tied to a passkey).
 Systems that manage particularly sensitive data might require multiple of these.

 ### Something You Know: Email and Password

 Typically systems start out requiring only an email and password.
-Email names are already unique, and account holders can prove their ownership of that email address by sending them a verification email (more on that [below](#other-kinds-of-authorization-tokens)).
+Email names are already unique, and account holders can prove their ownership of an email address by responding to a verification message sent by your system (more on that [below](#other-kinds-of-authorization-tokens)).
 Once verified, the email address can be used for notifications and account recovery.

 But **don't use an email address as the account's primary key** in your database---people sometimes need to change their email address, for example when leaving a school or corporation.
-Use an [application-assigned ID](ids.md) for the account, and store the email address as part of the account's credentials.
+Use an [application-assigned ID](ids.md) for the account record, and store the email address as one of the account's credentials.

 Passwords are again a classic design tradeoff.
 They are simple and familiar, and can be used anywhere the account holder happens to be, including shared computers or public kiosks.
 But they are also a shared secret, so if an attacker learns an account's password, they immediately gain unrestricted access.
-This would be OK if people were disciplined about creating unique and strong passwords on each site, but sadly most people are not.
+If people were disciplined about creating unique and strong passwords on each site, this might be OK, but sadly most people are not.
 Even those who are can be tricked into revealing their passwords on phishing sites that look like the real sign-in pages of popular services.

 ### Something You Are: Passkeys